All Episodes

 What will that do?

-That will constrict profits, and it will throw people out of work.
+That will constrict profits and it will throw people out of work.

 And then the tax revenue is actually going to go down, I predict.

-And Larry Cudlow agrees with me.
+And Larry Kudlow agrees with me.

 Do you think they care that tax revenue will go down?